tigerplush/OpenFortress/readme.md

 # OpenFortress
-This is a Dwarf Fortress clone implemented in Rust
+This is an attempt of a Dwarf Fortress clone implemented in Rust

 ## Startup
 Run with `cargo run`